mkushal10/mkushal10/README.md

 - 👋 Hi, I’m Kushal Neupane.
 - 👀 I’m interested in the field of Science and Technology.
 - 🌱 I’m currently learning django framework.
 - Started a Startup company Kush Tech Nepal Pvt.
-Ltd.
+Ltd. (3rd February 2021)

 <!---
 mkushal10/mkushal10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.